-This Map Of PyeongChang Will Tell You Exactly Where Every Olympic Event Is Going Down
+This Map Of PyeongChang Will Show You Every Venue At The Olympics

 The 2018 PyeongChang Olympics are set to take off on Friday, and the world is preparing to cheer on their home teams as Olympians skate, ski, and slalom their way through the games.
 If you're anything like me, though, the Olympics may have crept up on you a bit this year — which means you've got a little bit of prep to do before things kick off.
 To get you situated, here's a map of PyeongChang and the Olympic venues you should know about.